Skip to main content

 Global Report on Teachers

-• analyse on pressing and topical issues facing the teaching profession, which can support or hinder progress towards the SDG 4 targets;
+• analyse on pressing issues facing the teaching profession, which can support or hinder progress towards the SDG 4 targets;

 • draw on the experience within the Teacher Task Force membership, to present evidence-based good practice and recommendations for policy-makers and other stakeholders;